The Sims 3 expansion packs: Adventures

 In each destination, there is an adventure board outside the base camp.
 Sims can pick Adventures to fulfill, similar to opportunities in the base game.
 Adventures can consist of a simple goal such as collecting a certain material and returning it to the quest giver, or a more complex one, such as exploring one of the expansion's many tombs.
 Sims earn visa points, ancient coins, and Simoleons from completing these tasks.

-Every destination also has a general store for purchasing adventuring supplies.
+Every destination also has a general store for purchasing adventuring supplies, and souvenirs.
 New items include dried food, shower-in-a-can, and a variety of different quality tents.
 These new items are required for sleeping and surviving in dungeons when fulfilling Adventures.

 Dungeons

 Inside dungeons, Sims will encounter traps, puzzles and the new mummy creature.
 Most dungeons are fairly linear though some are larger than others and feature more items.
 Ancient coins and relics can also be found in dungeons.
 These collectibles can be sold, or displayed as a collection.
 Many relics can be sold for large amounts of Simoleons, making it a viable way to make money in the game.